HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-lb.md

 A Cloud Access Connector is created and registers itself with the CAS Manager service with the given token and PCoIP registration code.

-This deployments runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment, which is also reached through the firewall.
+This deployment runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment, which is also reached through the firewall.
 The CAS deployment will not have to reach out to the internet for CAS management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.
 All resources in this deployment are created without a public IP attached and all external traffic is routed through the Azure Firewall both ways through the firewall NAT, whose rules are preconfigured.
 This architecture is shown in the diagram below:

 Multiple domain-joined workstations and Cloud Access Connectors can be optionally created, specified by the following respective parameters:
 - ```workstations```: List of objects, where each object defines a workstation